 Who is Ivan Illich?

-In 1970, Ivan Illich wrote a lengthy paper called Deschooling Society.
-In his paper, Ivan Illich coined and introduced deschooling, subsequently impacting how many families worldwide begin homeschooling their children.
+In 1970, philosopher Ivan Illich wrote a lengthy paper called Deschooling Society.
+In it, he coined and introduced deschooling, subsequently impacting the number of families worldwide who homeschool their children.

 “I owe my interest in public education to Everett Reimer.
 Until we first met in Puerto Rico in 1958, I had never questioned the value of extending obligatory schooling to all people.
 Together we have come to realize that for most men the right to learn is curtailed by the obligation to attend school.”